 Installation Test

-To test iRevealLite installation, open a DOS window and type “iRevealLite.exe –v”.
+To test iRevealLite installation, open Anaconda or the DOS Command Window and type “iRevealLite.exe –v” (make sure there is a space before the dash).
 The version number will be printed to the screen.
 On Linux, type “iRevealLite –v”.

 Installation Problems